 “One thing I have done that may work for some people – I don’t replace one dog with another dog of the same breed,” says Carol.
 “There’s no way to replicate your last pet and why have the next one held up to comparison all the time?
 It’s easier [for me] to enjoy the charms of an entirely different type of dog.”

-Embark on a new endeavor
+8. Embark on a new project or endeavor

 “I’ve owned Doberman Pinschers for almost 25 years and each time, the loss of each one was crushing,” says Sherry Stinson.
 “When I lost my oldest Dobe, Tyler, I was numb with grief.
 He was old, I knew that, and had lived beyond the average age a Dobie lives, but his passing was still devastating.
 To pull myself out of the all-consuming grief, I decided to start a pet greeting card company and name it TylerDog Cards.
 This helped me focus on the wonderful joy I had when Tyler was alive.”

 A final tip for before your dog dies: make a clear plan

 “We recently lost Shirley, our cocker spaniel/poodle of 17 years, about a month ago,” says Abby.
 “My family is still very sad.
 We have tried to keep it as lighthearted as possible by laughing about her strange habits or funny times when she was around.
 We did make one mistake the day she passed away.
 My dad found her body and panicked.
 To ensure my mother would not arrive home from work and panic also, my dad reacted quickly and buried the dog in the backyard.
 While preventing my mother from having to watch the burial was thoughtful, it was not what worked for the grieving process.
 We learned to have a clear plan in case something happens and everyone is not around to make the decision together.” – Abby Harris.